 Following the marching bands the majority of participants in many smaller parades keep in a gentle marching step, with the occasional lazy stroller, and hand waving sways.
 The St Patrick’s parade has Irish dancing and majorettes feature in many events.
 For the West Indian Carnival the troupes often have elaborate dance routines, expanding from a basic left to right step to more complicated routines with swaying hips and rolling shoulders.

 Many troupes, bands and DJ’s also choose to take part in the parade on a float which is often a flatbed lorry.
 It costs money to hire a flatbed lorry for a float, so sponsorship from lorry firms is a big bonus.
 Decorating the lorry can take almost a whole day.
 Having a lorry is ideal for letting youngsters sit rather than walk long distances, for bands to be able to concentrate on their music, and for presenting a large tableau.

 At the Leeds West Indian Carnival the music that is played and performed covers a wide range of different types of music, all of which have an important significance to the history of the Caribbean.
-There is a strong tradition of Caribbean music linked to the West Indian slave trade through the way in which the slaves of the plantations used music as a way of communicating, of making their situation more bearable, and of bringing about a wider sense of community.
+There is a strong tradition of Caribbean music linked to the West Indian trade in enslaved Africans through the way in which the enslaved people of the plantations used music as a way of communicating, of making their situation more bearable, and of bringing about a wider sense of community.

-Kaiso was the name of the songs sung on the plantations by the slaves.
+Kaiso was the name of the songs sung on the plantations by the enslaved people.